-The final stage of the trip to Ivvavik included a 90 minute flight from Inuvik and a three hour stop on Herschel Island, followed by a 20 minute flight to Sheep Creek International Airport – a grass and dirt runway that doesn’t quite deserve its moniker.
+The final stage of the trip to Ivvavik National Park included a 90-minute flight from Inuvik and a three hour stop on Herschel Island, followed by a 20-minute flight to Sheep Creek International Airport – a grass and dirt runway that doesn’t quite deserve its moniker.
 (You can also fly to Inuvik via Yellowknife.)

 You fly over the British Mountains – and I for one couldn’t help but think of all the hiking possibilities as I gazed over the V-shaped valleys and admired the long ridges.
 These mountains were never glaciated during the last Ice Age but “formed an ice-free land mass called Beringia that extended into eastern Siberia” according to the Parks Canada website.

-Just before you land you fly across the gorgeous turquoise-coloured Firth River – one of the oldest rivers in Canada and as it turns out, one that’s easily accessed from camp.
+Just before you land you fly across the gorgeous turquoise-coloured Firth River – one of the oldest rivers in Canada and as it turns out, one that’s easily accessed from the base camp.

 Life at the fly-in Imniarvik base camp